Where the Wild Things Are

 Parents Need to Know

-Parents need to know that, though Max misbehaves, the message is one of parental love.
+Parents need to know that Maurice Sendak's Where the Wild Things Are is a classic of children's literature.
+Although Max misbehaves, the message is one of parental love.
 This subtle masterpiece of story, writing, and art will have kids asking for repeated readings.
 Colorful language and a world of imagination make this wild adventure a fun learning experience.

 What's the story?